NathanHoekstra/Z80_interpreter/README.md

 1. `main.py` will load the `display_test.asm` file and print the result of every 'stage'.
 2. `run.py` which asks for command line parameters <br>example: `python3 run.py --input src/display_test.asm --display True`

+### Displaying pixels
+The display memory range is `0x0000` - `0x00FF` write a value between 0-255 to display a color.
+The full color range can be seen inside the screenshot.

 ### Examples